-- Minshuku are reasonably priced Japanese-style B&B inns.
+- Minshuku is reasonably priced Japanese-style B&B inns.
 If you can't afford to stay in a ryokan (Japanese inn), consider staying in a minshuku.
 Minshuku Network

 - If you are staying in Japan for a long time, consider renting a room in a guest house.
 It's a great place to meet people from around the world as well.

 - Grutt Pass 2011 Guide Page by Internet Museum: It's a book of admission tickets and discount coupons for a number of facilities in Tokyo.

 - Museums Grutto Pass KANSAI 2011 Guide Page by Museum-Cafe: It's a book of admission tickets and discount coupons for a number of museums in Kansai region.

 - Discount airfares to/in Japan or special tour packages are often available.
 Contact a Japanese travel agency near you.